sameoldmadness/bookshelf/README.md

 * `switch`: more than 2 but fewer than 10 conditions
 * array lookup: more than 10 conditions

-> Adding the items directly into the appropriatw index is slightly faster than calling `push` for each value.
+> Adding the items directly into the appropriate index is slightly faster than calling `push` for each value.

 ### High performance Web Sites ++++